Partial reopening of some resident services

 To ensure that public question periods are maintained, Saint-Lambert residents may submit their questions to firstname.lastname@example.org no later than 4 p.m. on the day of the meeting.
 Questions may relate to items on the agenda, which is posted on the City’s website the Friday before the meeting, or be of a general nature.

-To give its population a little breathing room during this period of COVID-19, the City of Saint-Lambert is extending each of the next three municipal tax deadlines by one additional month.
+To give its population a little breathing room during this period of COVID-19, the City of Saint-Lambert extended the municipal tax deadlines.

 - June 8, 2020 for the second instalment;